 - Success rates

-- Learner destinations
+- · Learner destinations

 - Satisfaction survey (formerly "learner views")

-The College is committed to observing the importance of the measures and indicators and is monitoring these through the completion of the annual Finance Record for the Skills Funding Agency/Education Funding Agency ("EFA").
+The College is committed to observing the importance of sector measures and indicators and use the FE Choices website which looks at measures such as success rates.
+The College is required to complete the annual Finance Record for the Education Funding Agency ("EFA").
+The Finance Record produces a financial health grading.
 The current rating of Good is considered an acceptable outcome.